ronanchilvers/ronanchilvers.github.io/content/posts/mountaintop-isolation.md

 ## Mechanics

 The game is played as a series of days during which various things happen (mostly pretty grim!).
 The process is quite simple - each day a d6 is rolled and the result dictates how many cards are drawn from a shuffled, jokerless deck.
-An index of suits and values assigns meaning to each of the cards - water pipes have frozen, part of the cabin is destroyed, the weather worsens or improves and so on.
-Kings and Aces have special meaning with the former being rather a death knell, while the latter gives hope and, maybe, a chance of escape.
+An index of suits and values assign meaning to each of the cards - water pipes have frozen, part of the cabin is destroyed, the weather worsens or improves and so on.
+Kings and Aces have special meaning with the former being somewhat of a death knell, while the latter gives hope and, _maybe_, a chance of escape.

 To represent your character's mental state, a tower of blocks (think [Jenga](https://en.m.wikipedia.org/wiki/Jenga)) is built at the start of the game and at various points you are instructed to pull blocks from it.
 If the tower falls, you are lost to despair!